 What Is Operant Conditioning by Skinner?

 The theory is fully focused on the individual when he or she takes action.
-Operant Conditioning doesn’t oversee the inner state of the person, or the inner motivators and feelings.
+It doesn’t oversee the inner state of the person, or the inner motivators and feelings.
 Nor is the theory aimed at the cause of certain behaviour in individuals, but it can be used as a tool to analyse control mechanisms for specific behaviour.
 According to the author of the theory, the external operational environment must be positively and effectively designed to motivate employees.

-The theory was developed by B. F. Skinner (1904-1990).
+The theory was developed by Burhus F. Skinner (1904-1990).
 This American psychologist was a professor at Harvard University, from which he retired in 1974.
 He based the theory on the ‘law of effect’.
 This means that people’s behaviour with positive consequences tends to be repeated, whereas behaviour with negative consequences doesn’t.

 Operant Conditioning in the Reinforcement Theory of Motivation